Fuel Assistance FAQ

 We will need the name, date of birth and social security number for each person in the household.
 For statistical purposes only, we will ask you if each of these people has health insurance, if they are students or what their last grade in school was or is, what their ethnicity is, whether or not they receive disability pay, if they receive food stamps and whether they are self employed.
 We are also asking for your social security cards and your tax returns.

 We will ask household information such as the type of heating fuel used, whether the applicant or landlord pays the heat, the number of rooms not counting halls and bathrooms, the type of housing, single family, duplex or multi and whether the applicant owns or rents.
+We ask that you bring your most recent electric bill and most recent fuel bill (natural gas, oil, propane, kerosene, wood).

 Homeowners will be asked to bring in a copy of their mortgage statement.
 All renters must have a landlord verification form completed and signed by both the applicant and the landlord.